PBillingsby/create-permaweb-app/README.md

 ## Deploy to Arweave
 <b>fundBundlr</b>
+Funds the Bundlr node using the specified wallet and amount in AR.
 ```
-fundBundlr - Funds the Bundlr node using the specified wallet and amount in AR.

 Usage:
   npm run fundBundlr $AMOUNT
   yarn fundBundlr $AMOUNT